-Side eﬀects are well documented and include weight gain, metabolic syndrome, extrapyramidal symptoms and risk of tardive dyskinesia.
+Side eﬀects are well documented, and include weight gain, metabolic syndrome, extrapyramidal symptoms and risk of tardive dyskinesia.
 There are some case reports of abuse of quetiapine in inpatients and prisoners (Sansone and Sansone, 2010).
-A review of quetiapine for use in insomnia (Anderson and Vande Griend 2014), concluded that quetiapine’s benefit in the treatment of insomnia has not been proven to outweigh potential risks, even in patients with a comorbid labelled indication for quetiapine.
+A review of quetiapine for use in insomnia (Anderson and Vande Griend 2014), concluded that its benefit in the treatment of insomnia has not been proven to outweigh potential risks, even in patients with a comorbid labelled indication for quetiapine.
 An American Academy of Sleep Medicine Clinical Practice Guideline for the Pharmacologic Treatment of Chronic Insomnia in Adults (2017) also concluded that quetiapine was not indicated for use in insomnia (Sateia et.al 2017).

 Recommendation